Richard Howe, 1st Earl Howe: Return to England

 Declining to serve afterwards, Howe cited distrust of Lord North and a lack of support during his command in America.
-He was further embittered by the replacement of himself and his brother as peace commissioners, as well as by attacks in the press against him by ministerial writers including the prominent American Loyalist Joseph Galloway.
+He was further embittered by the replacement of himself and his brother as peace commissioners, as well as by attacks in the press against him by ministerial writers including the prominent Loyalist Joseph Galloway.
 An inquiry in Parliament demanded by the Howe brothers to justify their conduct in America was held during 1779 but ended inconclusively.
 Howe spent much of the next three years with the opposition attacking the government's alleged mismanagement of the war at sea.
 The only exception was his support of a motion of thanks to Admiral George Rodney for his victory against the Spanish during the Moonlight Battle.

 As Howe had joined the opposition in Parliament to North's government, it was clear that until it was replaced he would be unable to secure a fresh naval command.
 Despite the setback at Saratoga, and the entry of France, Spain and the Dutch Republic into the war, North's government continued to gain strength until October 1781 when a British army under Lord Cornwallis was forced to surrender to a combined Franco-American force at Yorktown.
 Although the government was able to continue for several more months its effective power had been sapped.
 In March 1782 the House of Commons passed a motion ending offensive actions against the American rebels, although the war around the rest of the globe continued with the same intensity.
 North's government then fell and was replaced by a weak coalition of Whigs led by the Marquess of Rockingham.

 Command of the Channel Fleet

 Not until the fall of Lord North's government in March 1782 did Howe once again accept a command.
 Despite the suspension of hostilities in America, the war in Europe continued with the same force and the Royal Navy was severely stretched in having to deal with the French, Spanish and Dutch fleets.
-Howe received instructions from Augustus Keppel, the new First Lord of the Admiralty to proceed to Portsmouth and take command of the Channel Fleet which he did in April 1782.
+Howe received instructions from Augustus Keppel, the new First Lord of the Admiralty, to proceed to Portsmouth and take command of the Channel Fleet, which he did in April 1782.
 Promoted to full admiral on 8 April 1782, he was created Viscount Howe in the Peerage of Great Britain on 20 April 1782.

 Howe's task was complex.
-He had to protect inbound trade convoys from the Americas, keep track of the Franco-Spanish fleet, while also keeping an eye on the Dutch fleet at port in the Texel but reportedly ready to sail.
-He also had to keep in mind the need to attempt a relief of Gibraltar which had been under siege for several years and would be forced to surrender if it wasn't resupplied soon.
+He had to protect inbound trade convoys from the Americas, as well as keep track of the Franco-Spanish fleet, while also keeping an eye on the Dutch fleet at port in the Texel, which was reportedly ready to sail.
+He also had to keep in mind the need to attempt a relief of Gibraltar, which had been under siege for several years and would be forced to surrender if it wasn't resupplied soon.
 Howe had to accomplish these tasks with significantly fewer ships than his combined opponents.
 Keppel observed the Royal Navy's best hope was to quickly shift their limited forces from one area of danger to another.